Barack Obama has announced that he is running for a third term as president.

 On 15 May 2014, the National Report published an article reporting that Barack Obama had (in defiance of constitutional provisions) shockingly proclaimed he would be seeking a third term as President of the United States:

 President Barack Obama shocked the country this morning with news that he is running for a third term.

 “I can’t abandon the American people now when they need me more than ever,” Obama told reporters at a press conference this morning.
 “We’ve come this far as a nation, now is not the time to do something different.
 This is the change you wanted and this is the change you’re getting.”

 By the following day links and excerpts referencing this article were being circulated via social media, with many of those who encountered the item mistaking it for a genuine news article.
-However, the article was just a bit of satire from the National Report, a web site that publishes outrageous fictional stories such as "IRS Plans to Target Leprechauns Next," "Boy Scouts Announce Boobs Merit Badge," and "New CDC Study Indicates Pets of Gay Couples Worse at Sports, Better at Fashion Than Pets of Straight Couples."
+However, the article was just more fabricated clickbait from the National Report, a fake news web site that publishes outrageous fictional stories such as “IRS Plans to Target Leprechauns Next,” “Boy Scouts Announce Boobs Merit Badge,” and “New CDC Study Indicates Pets of Gay Couples Worse at Sports, Better at Fashion Than Pets of Straight Couples.”

 National Report is a news and political satire web publication, which may or may not use real names, often in semi-real or mostly fictitious ways.
 All news articles contained within National Report are fiction, and presumably fake news.
 Any resemblance to the truth is purely coincidental.

 The 22nd amendment to the U.S. Constitution prohibits any person from being elected to the office of President more than twice, so (absent a change to the Constitution) Barack Obama would be forever barred from running for that office once his second term in office expires in January 2017.
 The National Report article claims this amendment includes a loophole which allows a third term with Congressional approval: